dag7dev/common-voice-tool/README.md

 You can run this script with multiple parameters.<br>
 As example:
 ```
-./common-voice-tool -range -noEmpty
+./common-voice-tool en -range -noEmpty
 ```
-will check if a row's length is in a range and it will remove all the empty lines.
+will check if a row's length is in a range and it will remove all the empty lines.<br>

+You need to put "en" as the first parameter or wheatever is your language code, if not, it won't work!

 ## LIST OF PARAMETERS
 Parameter | What does it do